Case Histories

 We are expert at sifting through data to find the hidden relationships and the secret connections.
 Often, we surprise clients with what we uncover.
 For instance, a bank, while re-negotiating a bunch of multi-million dollar loans, wanted to identify property suspected of being used as collateral on more than one loan.
 The client bank knew only one fact, the name of the money-center bank where the subject supposedly had loans.
 It did not know if the collateral was real property (i.e., a mortgage) or personal property (i.e., a UCC filing).
 More vexing, we knew the debtor hid behind a maze of front companies and nominees.
 With only the name of the money-center bank to guide us, we identified the questionable loans by creative use of online databases.

-We believe in the power of public records.
-We find them discreet, available, and effective.
-With expert use of information found in litigation filings, we helped a law firm piece together a corporate structure to support a federal false claims act claim filed in secret (under seal).
-We put litigation records to significant use for a client who wanted to compile information on acquisition targets without tipping its hand.
+In one matter, we made expert use of information found in litigation filings.
+These records helped a law firm piece together a corporate structure to support a federal false claims act claim filed in secret (under seal).
+In another, we put litigation records to significant use for a client who wanted to compile information on acquisition targets without tipping its hand.
 Last, lawyers wanted to discredit a witness they had heard various rumors, but they needed proof to support their cross-examination.
 Deep within a multi-volume bankruptcy filing, we found the document that said what needed to be said.

 Trust but Verify